EMOD-Hub/emodpy/docs/index.md

 # Welcome to emodpy

-The emodpy package is a collection of Python scripts and utilities created to streamline user interactions with EMOD and idmtools.
-Additional functionality for interacting with EMOD is provided by [emod-api][emod-api] and [idmtools][idmtools].
+The emodpy package is a collection of Python scripts for using EMOD.
+It integrates the configuring of EMOD with idmtools ability to run a model on different platforms.
+Typical use of emodpy is as part of a disease specific package like [emodpy-malaria][emodpy-malaria] or [emodpy-hiv][emodpy-hiv].

-See and  [idmtools documentation][idmtools] for a diagram showing how idmtools and each of the related packages are used in an end-to-end workflow using EMOD as the disease transmission model.
+See [idmtools documentation][idmtools] for a diagram showing how idmtools and each of the related packages are used in an end-to-end workflow using EMOD as the disease transmission model.

 ## Installation